 An experienced CMGC contractor will have the opportunity to coordinate with design professionals regarding the technical aspects of the project throughout the designing phases.
+This will be critical for the phasing of the parking lot construction.

 11. Whether the public improvement involves new construction or renovates or remodels an existing structure.